cloudtnt-rcl/RCL.CloudTnT.Express.Installation/database/sqlserver.md

 - Save the file to a folder on your computer, eg. ``c:/cloudtnt``

-## Create or use an existing Database
+## Create or use an existing database

-In your database server, use an existing database or create a new database to store the application's data.
+In your SQL Server database server, use an existing database or create a new database to store the application's data.

-## Run the executable
+## Run the executable file

 - cd into the folder that you saved the executable file, example: